Excursions and Incursions

 The trip is an amazing opportunity for the Year 6 students to link classroom learning with the real world.

-Each year the Junior School holds a Cambodia Day to celebrate Cambodia, celebrate what we have in Australia and consider those in need.
+Each year the Junior School holds a Philippines Day to celebrate the Philippines, celebrate what we have in Australia and consider those in need.
 Students participate in an obstacle course fun run that included lots of fun challenges.

-The students raise a substantial amount of money for Hagar International every year thanks to sponsorship collected.
-Funds go toward providing sound nutrition, healthcare and a solid education to children in Cambodia.
+The students raise a substantial amount of money every year thanks to sponsorship collected.
+Funds go toward providing sound nutrition, healthcare and a solid education to children in the Philippines.

 At the Junior School an important emphasis is placed on Arts and Media in the curriculum.

 The benefits of performance and media arts education have been reinforced by educational research: “Piano lessons lift students’ science skills” said a recent newspaper headline, while “Can Mozart make math add up?” inquired New Scientist, both reporting on studies where children studying a musical instrument scored an average 34 percent higher on basic mental tests than other groups

 For Christians the Arts have further significance.
 The Bible is full of poetry, dance, artistic decoration and ritual, and two books are entirely composed of poems and song lyrics (Song of Songs and Psalms).
 Music, poetry, painting and dance have all been essential as vehicles for worship throughout two thousand years of the Church.